-Palliative care and hospice care often are perceived as having the same goals of care.
-However, confusion between these two terms can limit access to these important services.
-Palliative care is a philosophy of care and an organized, highly structured system for delivering care (National Consensus Project, 2018) focused on providing relief from the symptoms and stress of a serious illness (Center to Advance Palliative Care, n.d.).
-Hospice is a form of palliative care that provides care to individuals who have a limited life expectancy (i.e., prognosis of six months or less).
-The value of palliative care in improving quality of life, including its potential to increase life expectancy (Bakitas et al., 2009; Ferrell et al., 2015; Temel et al., 2010).
+Palliative care and hospice care are often perceived as having the same goals.
+However, confusing the terms limits access to these important services.
+Palliative care is a philosophy of care and an organized, highly structured system for delivering care focused on providing relief from the symptoms and stress of a serious illness (Center to Advance Palliative Care, n.d.).
+Hospice is a form of palliative care that provides care to individuals who have a limited life expectancy (i.e., prognosis of six months or less) (National Consensus Project, 2018).
+Clinical research supports the value of palliative care in improving quality of life, including its potential to increase life expectancy (Vanbutsele et al, 2018).
 In its landmark report Dying in America, the Institute of Medicine (2014) noted that “palliative care is associated with a higher quality of life, including better understanding and communication, access to home care, emotional and spiritual support, well-being and dignity, care at time of death, and lighter symptom burden.
 Some evidence suggests that, on average, palliative care and hospice patients may live longer than similarly ill patients who do not receive such care” (p.
 2).

 Oncology nurses are critical participants in the delivery of palliative care.
-The Oncology Nursing Society’s (2019a, 2019b) positions on access to quality cancer care and certification of oncology nurses provide testimony to the role of oncology nurses in palliative care.
+The Oncology Nursing Society’s (2022a, 2022b) positions on access to quality cancer care and certification of oncology nurses provide testimony to the role of oncology nurses in palliative care.
 Oncology nurse expertise and contributions are especially evident in their roles in oncology subspecialties of medical and radiation oncology.
-All oncology nursing certification examinations provided by the Oncology Nursing Certification Corporation include content on the physical and psychosocial aspects of palliative care in addition to addressing ethical and legal aspects.
+All oncology nursing certification examinations provided by the Oncology Nursing Certification Corporation (2022) include content on the physical and psychosocial aspects of palliative care in addition to addressing ethical and legal aspects.

-Approved by the ONS Board of Directors, November 2014.
-Reviewed January 2015, January 2016, March 2019.
+Approved by the ONS Board of Directors November 2014.
+Reviewed January 2015, January 2016, March 2019, May 2022.

 Institute of Medicine.
 (2014).
-Dying in America: Improving quality and honoring individual preferences near the end of life: Key findings and recommendations.
-Retrieved from http://iom.nationalacademies.org/catalog/18748/dying-in-america-improv…
+Dying in America: Improving quality and honoring individual preferences near the end of life: Key findings and recommendations. https://nap.nationalacademies.org/catalog/18748/dying-in-america-improv…

 National Consensus Project.
 (2018).
-Clinical practice guidelines for quality palliative care.
-Retrieved from https://www.nationalcoalitionhpc.org/wp-content/uploads/2018/10/NCHPC-N…
+Clinical practice guidelines for quality palliative care (4th ed.). https://www.nationalcoalitionhpc.org/wp-content/uploads/2018/10/NCHPC-N…

 Oncology Nursing Certification Corporation.
-(2018).
+(2022).
 OCN® test content outline. https://www.oncc.org/files/2018OCNTestContentOutline.pdf